theskyinflames/cdmon2/README.md

 ## Infrastructure
 * Go go1.11.5: As a programming language
-* Go mod: I've used modules as dependency management.
+* Go mod: I've used modules as dependency management. **NOTE: go mod does not put all dependencies in vendor folder**
 * Make: GNU Make 4.2.1
 * Redis 5.0: I've used Redis as a storage.
 It's accessed for the repository layer only
 * Docker 18.06.1-ce: Used to build a docker image with the service